Who We Are

 Obtain one to one tutoring, help with homework and much more!

 Interested?
 Apply Online or Download an Application and return via email at email@example.com

-The Summer Bridge Program is specifically for incoming 9th graders during the month of July.
+The Summer Bridge Program is specifically for incoming 9th graders during the summer.
 It is designed to help ease students’ transition into high school by bridging the academic gap between 8th grade and high school.
-The course offered mainly focuses on math.
-However, the course emphasizes group work, writing, presentations, research, and much more.
+Offering Algebra and English – ELA/ESL enrichment.
+Our courses emphasizes group work, writing, presentations, research, and much more.
 Due to Covid-19 The Summer Bridge 2020 Program will take place online from June 29, 2020 – August 6, 2020.
 Apply now at:

 The STEM Institute’s Summer Institute is what we are most known for.
 In place every summer since the summer of ’92, the Summer Institute offers student an intensive and enriching 6-week program in college-level study.
 Students from all over New York City are given the opportunity to gain credits while taking two of a number of the same courses entry-level STEM majors take at CCNY, opening doors to a limitless, successful future.